 If the complaint cannot be resolved by mutual agreement within a reasonable period or within 3 months after the complaint has been submitted, a dispute will arise that is subject to the dispute settlement procedure.

 Article 17 - Disputes

-Agreements between the entrepreneur and the consumer to which these general terms and conditions apply are exclusively governed by UK law.
+Agreements between the business and the consumer to which these general terms and conditions apply are exclusively governed by UK law.

-If the consumer wants to submit a dispute to the Disputes Committee, the entrepreneur is bound by this choice.
+If the consumer wants to submit a dispute to the Disputes Committee, the business is bound by this choice.
 If the trader wants to do so, the consumer must, within five weeks of a written request thereto by the trader, have to pronounce in writing whether he also wishes to do so or wants the dispute dealt with by the competent court.
-If the entrepreneur does not hear of the consumer's choice within the five-week period, the entrepreneur is entitled to submit the dispute to the competent court.
+If the business does not hear of the consumer's choice within the five-week period, the business is entitled to submit the dispute to the competent court.